-We recommend that the Joint Trust Fund Committee arrange for the preparation of accrual basis, full disclosure financial statements in accordance with U.S. generally accepted accounting principles (including government accounting standards) prior to the commencement of the 2010 annual audit.
+We recommend that the Joint Trust Fund Committee arrange for the preparation of accrual basis, full disclosure financial statements in accordance with U.S. generally accepted accounting principles (including government accounting standards) prior to the commencement of the 2011 annual audit.
+Effective implementation of this recommendation will facilitate the audit process and will allow the audit to be completed closer to the fiscal year end of the Trust Fund.